OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/md5-authentication-configuring.rst

 :date: 2019-04-23

-TF supports MD5 authentication for BGP peering based on RFC 2385.
+OpenSDN supports MD5 authentication for BGP peering based on RFC 2385.

 This option allows BGP to protect itself against the introduction of spoofed TCP segments into the connection stream.
 Both of the BGP peers